Concept and Use Cases

 - Isolate IoT devices into their own network.
 For instance, only permit devices like security cameras to talk within their own network.

-Firewalla Gold Segmentation supports the following:
+Firewalla Gold Segmentation supports the following rules/policies:

 - Ability to apply any rules and features to any segment.

-Here are examples of how these use cases work.
+Here are examples of how these use cases work:

 Kids or employees network

 At home, you can create a network segment for kids with parental control rules and features.
-Depending on the situation, it can be similar to Network A where it can access other networks (but not other way around), or Network B where it is restricted from accessing other devices or resources.
+Depending on the situation, it can be similar to Network A where it can access other networks (but not another way around), or Network B where it is restricted from accessing other devices or resources.

 If you use Firewalla in the office network, you can create a network to manage employees' network access, similar to kids at home.
 You can apply rules and features based on company policy.
 You can also monitor the network segment as a whole including alarms and settings